Birth of Kaigani:

 Matt & Melissa Wickey are both part of the International mentor network for The Tracking Project, out of Corrales, New Mexico.
 We are blessed to be a part of this amazing family and to assist in passing on the wisdom and teachings passed down by friend and teacher, Uncle John Stokes.

-A lot of inspiration and curriculum for the Canoe programs comes from these important teachings for our youth while integrating Polynesian Wayfinding and ocean voyaging & Hawai’ian canoe culture as passed down from many inspirations, Kupuna, Uncles, & colleagues from across Hawai’i nei.
+A lot of inspiration and curriculum for the Canoe programs comes from these important teachings for our youth while integrating Polynesian Wayfinding and ocean voyaging & Hawai’ian canoe culture as passed down as Kuleana (responsibility) earned and given honor to perpetuate the teachings from many inspirations, Kupuna, Uncles, & colleagues from across Hawai’i nei.
+We honor this kuleana and give humbly with grace and open hearts, with one mind, for all Children of the world.

 Read more here: